Does the MHA Program require a lot of work?

 When will I find out if I am admitted?

-Files are evaluated once they are complete (including GMAT scores).
+Files are evaluated once they are complete (including the admission test results (GMAT or GRE)).
 Please allow 4 to 6 weeks for final decision.

 Do I need a management or a health background to apply to the MHA program?

 No, you don’t need a management or a health background to apply to the MHA program.
 The cohort environment allows students to work and learn together, benefiting from each other’s strengths, capabilities and experience.
 They work in carefully created groups composed of students with different academic, cultural and professional profiles that allow you to develop your leadership abilities and gain the tools you will need in your career management field.